richierichh/richierichh/README.md

 Full Stack Developer

-4A CS & Business @Wilfrid Laurier University
+4A Computer Science & Business @Wilfrid Laurier University

 **Work: 💼**

-**Business Systems Analyst @ CIBC Capital Markets** - Spearheading the optimization of business processes through comprehensive systems analysis and solution-driven recommendations
+**Software Developer @ CIBC Capital Markets** - Developing a machine learning chatbot to take text prompts to automate sql queries for the FIT database of live trades

 **Web Developer @ Civiconnect** - Built websites for businesses and implemented strapi (headless cms) for easy modifications of web components